arjunattam/rubberduck/README.md

     yarn
     ```

-2. For development, we will run the dev server, and load an unpacked extension on Chrome from `build/`.
-See [how to](https://developer.chrome.com/extensions/getstarted#unpacked).
-Open an [example github url](https://github.com/pallets/flask) to see this in action.
+2. For development, run this in watch mode.
+Note: this will require the native host to be configured first (see [native-host/README.md](native-host/README.md))

     ```
-    npm run start-local
+    npm run watch
     ```

 3. To distribute binary file, we can pack the extension into a crx file.
 Generate new crx using the command.
 Packing needs keys (see below).